elibenton/personal-website/content/writing/named-but-never-heard.md

 ---
-title: "Named But Never Heard"
+title: Named But Never Heard
-date: 2018-11-27
+date: 2018-11-27T00:00:00.000Z
-city: "Claremont, California"
+city: 'Claremont, California'
-country: "United States"
+country: United States
+description: >-

-description: "In the second part of our series about sexual assault on campus, Title IX, and “The Lists,” I talk with a person who understands these lists in a ways most of us cannot—he’s actually on one of them.
-While this interview is in no way exhaustive, his perspective is an important part of understanding how issues of sexual violence are being handled at the Claremont Colleges."
+  In the second part of our series about sexual assault on campus, Title IX, and “The Lists,” I talk with a person who understands these lists in a ways most of us cannot—he’s actually on one of them.
+While this interview is in no way exhaustive, his perspective is an important part of understanding how issues of sexual violence are being handled at the Claremont Colleges.
 categories:
   - audio
   - published